Not sure if Impact-X Performance is right for you?

 Potential Mitigations

-- A business advisor can help you conduct independent market research to assess the long-term demand for the franchise's products or services.
+• A business advisor can help you conduct independent market research to confirm long-term consumer demand in your specific area.

 Inexperienced Management